sociomantic-tsunami/neptune/doc/library-contributor.rst

    The descriptions of changes should be written in the following form::

+     ## Catchy, max 80 characters description of the change

-     * `name.of.affected.module` [, `name.of.another.affected.module`]
+     `name.of.affected.module` [, `name.of.another.affected.module`]

      One or more lines describing the changes made.
-Each of these description lines should be at most 80 characters long and should be indented to the level of the bullet above.
+Each of these description lines should be at most 80 characters long.

 3. Insert your descriptions into files in the library's ``relnotes`` folder, named as follows: ``<name>.<change-type>.md``: